hhvm/user-documentation/guides/hack/04-expressions-and-operators/27-function-call.md

 ```

 Ordinarily, the function-call operator is preceded by the name of the function to be called; however, what that operator really needs is an
-expression that designates a function, and alternative approaches are available beside using that function’s name.
+expression that designates a function, and alternative approaches are available beside using that function's name.
 Consider the following example,
 which indexes into an array of anonymous-function objects, and calls the resulting unnamed function:

 @@ function-call-examples/array-of-closures.php @@